pknight24/pknight24.github.io/index.md

   risk prediction?
 With what confidence can we make these predictions when we only have access to GWAS summary statistics?
-- What are the fundamental limits of testing for multi-phenotype-multi-genotype assocations under structured alternatives?
+- What are the fundamental limits of testing for multi-phenotype-multi-genotype assocations?
 Can we efficiently scale these tests to large, high-dimensional datasets?